opsschool/curriculum/networking_201.rst

 VLANs, 802.1q tagging
 =====================
+Sometimes it is advantageous to break up a single Layer 2 broadcast domain into multiple Layer 2 broadcast domains.
+As we had previously discussed, Layer 2 is addressed by MAC addresses, which are flat address space (non-routable) constructs; this creates a Layer 2 broadcast domain, also called a "segment" or "LAN" (local area network.)
+You can then map one or more IP networks (Layer 3 addressing) onto a Layer 2 segment.
+If you map more than one Layer 3 network to a segment, you can get into some headaches, such as having to address multiple IP addr's on various host and router interfaces (one for each network) with the attendant confusion, and also that broadcasts produced by each IP network (i.e.
+ARP requests) multiply, and bandwidth is consumed.
+Therefore, most networking professionals agree that it's best to only map one IP network to one Layer 2 segment.

-Sometimes it is advantageous to break up a single layer-2 broadcast domain into multiple layer-2 broadcast domains.
-The typical use case would be to divide a single VLAN- capable switch into two or more "virtual" switches.
+So, if multiple Layer 3 networks need to be used, instead of using multiple switches for each Layer 2 segment, it is possible to divide a single VLAN- capable switch into two or more "virtual" switches.
 This is possible due to the concept of :term:`VLAN`, which stands for "Virtual LAN".
-Best practices dictate the mapping of a single IP subnet to a VLAN.

-To communicate between VLANs, packets need to pass through a router or other Layer-3 device.
+To communicate between the Layer 3 networks mapped to their individual VLANs, packets need to pass through a router or other Layer 3 device.
 If one has a switch with many VLANs implemented on it, either of these two methods could work:

   1. Devote a switch (and respective router) interface per VLAN, with a single link for each VLAN.
 This is the simplest method, but the most wasteful of (expensive) switch and